 East Hampton Town Marine Museum: Located on Bluff Road in Amagansett, the East Hampton Town Marine Museum showcases artifacts, photographs, models & displays documenting the people of East Hampton’s relationship with the sea.
 The museum also features the Claus Hoie Gallery of Whaling, where many works by the local artist of that name are permanently on display.

 Fire Island Light: Situated on the west of the Island, the lighthouse is open to the public daily.
-(See, above)
+(See Fire Island section, above)

 Hallockville Museum Farm: Also known as the Hallock Farm or Hallock Homestead, this farm house with out-buildings was originally built in 1765.
 Several generations of the Hallock family occupied the house from sometime after the American Revolution up until 1979.
 It is now on the National Register of Historic Places.
 The museum was created to preserve & interpret the history of farming on the North Fork of Long Island.
 Hallockville Museum Farm can be found on Sound Avenue in the town of Riverhead.